franzesegiovanni/franka_ros_TUD/README.md

 https://frankaemika.github.io/docs/installation_linux.html#building-the-ros-packages
 1. Be sure to have libfranka installed
 2. create a new workspace
-3. clone this folder in the scr foulder and not the orginal one.
+3. clone this folder in the scr foulder
 4. catkin_make -DMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=<path/to/libfranka>

 ## How to start the impedance controller
 roslaunch franka_example_controllers cartesian_impedance_example_controller.launch robot_ip:=<robot_ip> load_gripper:=True

-## How to run a publisher for reading the current robot position and orientation without the need of special message types.
-rosrun franka_example_controllers read_position

 ## How to control the gripper
 rosrun franka_gripper franka_gripper_online